swannodette/logic-tutorial/README.md

 ([Mary Bob] [Bob Mary] [John Lucy])
 ```

 Wow that's a lot of new information.
 The exist expression isn't something we've seen before.
 Why do we need it?
 By convention <code>run</code> returns single values for <code>q</code> which answer the question.
-In this case we want to know who like who.
+In this case we want to know who likes who.
 This means we need to create logic variables to store these values in.
 We then assign both these values to <code>q</code> by putting them in a Clojure vector (which is like an array in other programming languages).

 Try the following: